 #3.
 Songsmith – Got only Vocals?
 Add some music, baby!

 If you think you can only sing and not compose music, try the Songsmith app from Microsoft that automatically adds background music from any of 30 different styles to accompany your voice.
-The results may not be as you mind-blowing, but you have to realise it’s a product that’s probably in its nascent stages.
-See a user demo.
+The results may not be as mind-blowing, but you have to realize it’s a product that’s probably in its nascent stages.

 #4.
 Shock Desktop 3D – Make your Desktop a 3D Playground